solarwinds/snap-plugin-lib/tutorial/README.md

 ## What's collector

 Collector is a small application gathering information about observed system.
-You can collect CPU utilization, database statistics, message broker queue's sizes or whatever you want in a form of metric.
+You can collect CPU utilization, database statistics, message broker queue's sizes or other type of information, in a metric form.

 ## What's metric